ESSS/oop-ext/README.rst

 .. image:: https://img.shields.io/readthedocs/pip.svg
     :target: https://oop-ext.readthedocs.io/en/latest/

-What is Oop ext ?
+What is OOP Extensions ?
 ================================================================================

-OOP Extensions is a set of utilities for object orienting programming which is missing on Python core libraries.
+OOP Extensions is a set of utilities for object oriented programming which is missing on Python core libraries.

 Contributing